Ann-Anahit/drf_api/README.md

 ## Developer User Stories

-You can find the User Stories here: [GitHub Project]().
+You can find the User Stories here: [GitHub Project](https://github.com/users/Ann-Anahit/projects/5/views/1).

 # Database Design

 ## Models

-The relationships among these models are summarized in the following entity-relationship diagram.
+The relationships between these models are illustrated in the entity-relationship diagram below.

 ![erd](documentation/images/erd.png)